bduggan/raku-map-leaflet/README.md

         zoom => 13
     );

 Constructor.
 If no center is specified, then bounds are computed, and the starting view will have a zoom level and extents that fit all of the layers that have been added.

-Other options to the constructor are:

-#### title

-The title of the HTML page.
-Defaults to 'Map'.

-#### center

-A hash with `lat` and `lon` keys.

-#### zoom

-The zoom level (integer).

-#### width, height

-The height and width of the map.
-Defaults to 95vw and 95vh, respectively.

-#### extra-css

-Extra CSS to include in the HTML.
-The default adds a border, centers the map, and provides a class for div-icons.

-#### tile-provider

-The tile provider to use.
-Defaults to 'CartoDB.Positron'.
-For a complete list of providers, see [https://leaflet-extras.github.io/leaflet-providers/preview/](https://leaflet-extras.github.io/leaflet-providers/preview/).

-Here are a few of the providers listed: `CartoDB.Positron`, `OpenStreetMap.Mapnik`, `Esri.WorldstreetMap`

-#### leaflet-version, leaflet-providers-version

-The version of leaflet.js and leaflet-providers.js to use.
-Defaults to 1.9.4 and 1.13.0, respectively.
+See `ATTRIBUTES` for more options.

 add-marker
 ----------